Edinburgh College (Lilydale, Victoria): History

 The Weet-Bix Billy Cart Grand Prix is an event with over 3,000 competitors which occurs at Lilydale Adventist Academy.
 The Billy Cart Grand Prix has stopped running as of 2012.

 Spiritual aspects

 All students take religion classes each year that they are enrolled.
 These classes cover topics in biblical history and Christian and denominational doctrines.
 Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
 Weekly, the entire student body gathers together for an hour-long chapel service.
 Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.

 Sports

-The school offers and competes at an interschool level in the following sports: soccer, basketball, netball, Australian Rules football, cross country, and athletics.
+The school offers and competes at an interschool level in the following sports: volleyball, badminton, soccer, basketball, netball, Australian Rules football, cross country, and athletics.
+Edinburgh College runs a Basketball Academy with pathways to assist students to gain Scholarships to the U.S.A.

+Subjects

+This school offers various subjects such as English, Mathematics at four levels (Foundation, General, Methods and Specialist), all core sciences (Biology, Chemistry and Physics), Business Management, Psychology, Sport and Recreation, Physical Education, Systems Engineering, Music, Drama, Human Health and Development, Legal Studies, Art Creative Practise, Product Design and Technologies, LOTE, Accounting, Bible, Religion and Society, Environmental Science, Food Studies, Ancient History and Geography.